 If you want to keep a copy of the forms and other documents you are submitting to the court, make a copy of them before you give them to the court clerk.

-If you decided in Step 2 that you are filing your application in the Las Vegas Justice Court you will need each of the documents listed above except the Civil Court Cover Sheet.
+If you chose in Step 2 to file your Application in the Las Vegas or Henderson Justice Courts, you will need all of the documents listed above, except the Civil Court Cover Sheet.
 All documents to be filed with the Las Vegas Justice Court must be electronically filed.
 The court clerk will scan in your documents and return them to you, so you do not need to make copies.
 But make sure any odd-sized documents are copied onto 8 ½ x 11 standard paper.
 You will need an e-mail address to file.
 For more information about e-filing, click to visit the Las Vegas Justice Court website.

 Step 8: